Tetragonisca angustula: Honey

 The honey produced by T. angustula is known in some regions as ‘miel de angelita’, which means ‘little-angel honey.’
 The honey is said to contain medicinal properties, which has been studied in relation to preventing specific infections.
 In places like Venezuela, Colombia, and Ecuador, the price of ‘miel de angelita’ can be as much as ten times more than the price of honey produced by common honey bees.

 Composition

 Like most honey, T. angustula honey is made up of simple sugars, water, and ash.
 The specific ratio of these three components makes each honey unique however, and can be affected by season, climate, and other factors that affect flora availability.
 T. angustula honey contains more moisture than honey from typical honey bees and is also more acidic, giving it a complex flavor.

 Antibacterial activity

-Honey and propolis, a glue like substance that bees use as sealant, collected by T. angustula have some health benefits for humans.
-The honey and propolis contain various chemicals that show antibacterial activity towards an infection causing bacteria, Staphylococcus aureus.
+Honey and propolis, a glue like substance that bees use as sealant, collected by T. angustula, have some health benefits for humans.
+The honey and propolis contain various chemicals that show antibacterial activity towards the infection causing bacterium Staphylococcus aureus.
 Honey and propolis gathered from different geographical areas have different chemical compositions yet they all exhibit some type of antibacterial activity.
-Another bee, Apis mellifera, produces honey and propolis with very similar qualities.
+The common Western honey bee, Apis mellifera, produces honey and propolis with very similar qualities.